-The Greco-Roman wrestling program at the Northern Michigan University Olympic Training Site was established in 1999.
+The Greco-Roman wrestling program at Northern Michigan University was established in 1999.

 There are typically 40-45 resident athletes on the team each year.
 Athletes work on perfecting their technique in the wrestling gym on the second floor of Northern Michigan University’s Superior Dome.

-Most of the current Greco-Roman wrestlers are ranked nationally, and several have represented the United States in world championship competition at the FILA-Junior, University and Senior levels.
+Most of the current Greco-Roman wrestlers are ranked nationally, and several have represented the United States in world championship competition at the Junior, University and Senior levels.